Fish and chips: Choice of fish

-In Britain and Ireland, cod and haddock appear most commonly as the fish used for fish and chips, but vendors also sell many other kinds of fish, especially other white fish, such as pollock, hake or coley, plaice, skate, and ray (particularly popular in Ireland); and huss or rock salmon (a term covering several species of dogfish and similar fish).
-In traditional fish and chip shops several varieties of fish are offered by name ("haddock and chips"), but in some restaurants and stalls "fish and chips", unspecified, is offered; it is increasingly likely to be the much cheaper basa.
-In Northern Ireland, cod, plaice or whiting appear most commonly in 'fish suppers'—'supper' being Scottish and Northern Irish chip-shop terminology for a food item accompanied by chips.
+In Britain and Ireland, cod and haddock appear most commonly as the fish used for fish and chips, but vendors also sell many other kinds of fish, especially other white fish, such as lemon sole, pollock, hake or coley, plaice, skate, ray, and huss or rock salmon (a term covering several species of dogfish and similar fish).
+In traditional fish and chip shops several varieties of fish are offered by name ("haddock and chips"), but in some restaurants and stalls "fish and chips", unspecified, is offered; it is increasingly likely to be the much cheaper pollock.
+In Northern Ireland, cod, plaice or whiting appear most commonly in 'fish suppers'—'supper' being Scottish and Northern Irish terminology for a food item accompanied by chips.
 Suppliers in Devon and Cornwall often offer pollock and coley as cheap alternatives to haddock.

+In Canada, cod, haddock and Atlantic Salmon are favoured in Atlantic Region and Pacific cod, Alaska pollock, flounder, halibut, trout and Chinook salmon are favoured in British Columbia.
+Because of influences of Japanese Canadians, fish and chips in British Columbia is influenced by the tempura techniques used in Japanese cuisine.

 In Australia, reef cod and rock cod (a variety different from that used in the United Kingdom), barramundi or flathead (more expensive options), flake (a type of shark meat), King George whiting (little more expensive than other fish, but cheaper than barramundi or flathead) or snapper (cheaper options), are commonly used.
 From the early 21st century, farmed basa imported from Vietnam and hoki have become common in Australian fish and chip shops.
 Other types of fish are also used based on regional availability.

 In New Zealand, snapper or gurnard was originally the preferred species for battered fillets in the North Island.
 As catches of this fish declined, it was replaced by hoki, shark (particularly rig) – marketed as lemon fish – and tarakihi.
 Bluefin gurnard and blue cod predominate in South Island fish and chips.

-In the United States, the type of fish used depends on availability in a given region.
-Some common types are cod, halibut, flounder, tilapia or, in New England, Atlantic cod or haddock.
-Salmon is growing common on the West Coast, while freshwater catfish is most frequently used in the Southeast.
+In the United States, the type of fish used depends on availability in a given region. or, in New England, Atlantic cod or haddock.

-In India, the dish is usually based on pomfret fish and uses chilli paste, and more pepper than would be used in Britain.
+In India, the dish is usually based on beckti or pomfret and uses chilli paste, and more pepper than would be used in Britain.

 In South Africa, hake and snoek are common choices.

 Cooking

-Traditional frying uses beef dripping or lard; however, vegetable oils, such as palm oil, rapeseed or peanut oil (used because of its relatively high smoke point) now predominate.
-A minority of vendors in the North of England and Scotland, and the majority of vendors in Northern Ireland, still use dripping or lard, as it imparts a different flavour to the dish, but this makes the fried chips unsuitable for vegetarians and for adherents of certain faiths.
-Lard is used in some living industrial history museums, such as the Black Country Living Museum.
-All of the fish is filleted and no bones should be found in the fish.
+Traditional frying uses beef dripping or lard; however, vegetable oils, such as palm oil, rapeseed or peanut oil (used because of its relatively high smoke point) now predominate, in part because it makes fried chips suitable for vegetarians and for adherents of certain faiths.

+There is a longstanding debate among vendors in the UK on whether beef dripping or vegetable oil is the best way to fry fish and chips.
+The traditional method of dripping or lard are used in some living industrial history museums, such as the Black Country and Beamish Living Museums in England.

+The fish part of the dish is filleted, and no bones should be found in the fish.